Kösem Sultan: Background

 Map of Tinos (Tine) by Giacomo Franco, 1597.

 She was born around 1589.
-It is believed that she was Greek (from Tinos) or Bosnian.
+It is believed that she was Greek (possibly from Tinos) or Bosnian.
 Apparently, the first report of Kösem's Greek origin was in a letter by the Italian traveler Pietro della Valle.
-On October 25, 1615, from Istanbul he wrote about Kösem Sultan: “She was the daughter, if I understood correctly, of a Greek priest, from a distant country or city about two hundred miles from Constantinople”.
+On 25 October 1615, from Istanbul he wrote about Kösem Sultan: "She was the daughter, if I understood correctly, of a Greek priest, from a distant country or city about two hundred miles from Constantinople".
 Her Christian name is unknown, but a popular version (as stated in unauthorized sources) is that her name was Anastasia.

 In 1604, at the age of 14 or 15, she was kidnapped by Ottoman raiders and bought as a slave in Bosnia by the beylerbey (governor-general) of the Bosnia Eyalet.
 She was a tall, slender, and appealing girl due to her fresh complexion and the deep brown of her eyes.
 Her beauty and intelligence were noticed by the kızlar ağa of Sultan Ahmed I's court, who sent her to Constantinople to join a group of other slave girls marked by their striking appearance or intelligence to be trained in the harem of Sultan Ahmed I as an imperial court lady (slave concubine).

 In the harem, she was taught Islam, theology, mathematics, embroidery, singing, music and literature.
 Ahmed was captivated by her beauty and intelligence, and in 1605, she became his haseki.

-The pair apparently married at some point, as a letter to the Venetians written during Murad IV's reign states that Ahmed had wed Kösem; nevertheless surviving contemporary evidence surrounding the exact circumstances of their marriage is scarce.
+The pair apparently married at some point, as the letter to the Venetians written during Murad IV's reign states that Ahmed had wed Kösem; nevertheless surviving contemporary evidence surrounding the exact circumstances of their marriage is scarce.

 According to the Italian traveler Pietro Della Valle, upon her conversion to Islam, her name was changed to Mahpeyker.
-After her marriage to Ahmed, he renamed her to Kösem, meaning "leader of the herd,” implying her political intelligence and leadership, but it might also mean "hairless,” in allusion to her smooth and hairless skin.
+After her marriage to Ahmed, he renamed her Kösem, meaning "leader of the herd,” implying her political intelligence and leadership, but it might also mean "hairless," in allusion to her smooth and hairless skin.

 Kösem rose to prominence early in Ahmed's reign as part of a series of changes to the hierarchy of the Imperial Harem.
 Safiye Sultan, Ahmed's once-powerful grandmother and manager of the harem, was deprived of her power and banished to the Old Palace (Eski Sarayı) in January 1604, and Handan Sultan, Ahmed's mother and valide sultan, died in November of the following year.
 These two vacancies allowed her to rise to the top of the Imperial Harem hierarchy.